Filed under: Air Compressor, Electric, Motors »6 Comments «

 Precaution: Testing capacitors can be dangerous because capacitors store an electric charge.
 Capacitors may be discharged an tested for fault.
 Electric motors are best serviced by an experienced electrician or knowledgeable technician.
 Electric motors or equipment may also be taken into an electric motor repair shop for extensive diagnosis and servicing.
 Testing the motor and capacitor should only be made after the electric motor circuit has been identified and turned OFF and Tagged.

-Here are Several Diagnostic Checks to Make When an Electric Motor Will Not Start
+Diagnostic Checks You Can Make When an Electric Motor Will Not Start

 - A start capacitor can go bad, even start to go bad and get weak.